ianfhunter/Browser-Adventure/docs/index.md

  - Making it easy for writers to add content
  - Create open standard formats for exchanging RPG content.
 We all thrive together when we work together

-* For prewritten content.
+<super>*</super>For prewritten content.
 As much as I'd love to enable freeform adventuring, it's incredibly technically complex.

 ## Topics
 [Roadmap](Roadmap.md)